Bring It On (film): Development

 Jessica Bendinger, a former journalist and music video director, originally pitched the idea for the film, then titled Cheer Fever, as "Clueless meets Strictly Ballroom set at the National High School Cheerleading Championships", saying she was obsessed with cheerleading competitions on ESPN.
 Bendinger said the idea combined her love for hip hop music and cheerleading.

-The film’s depiction of cultural appropriation was informed by Bendinger's experiences as a white writer covering hip hop artists at music magazine Spin, a predominantly white publication.
+The film's depiction of cultural appropriation was informed by Bendinger's experiences as a white writer covering hip hop artists at music magazine Spin, a predominantly white publication.
 Said Bendinger: "Having seen white kids emulating hip hop moves at those [cheer] competitions, I thought, 'Well, what if.'
 I started asking what if questions...until I got to, what if the best team in the country had been stealing their routines?
-What if that squad they’d been stealing from finally came to show up and compete for their crown?”
+What if that squad they'd been stealing from finally came to show up and compete for their crown?"

 Bendinger's pitch was passed over 28 times before finding a home at Beacon Pictures.

 Marc Abraham and Thomas Bliss came on board to produce the film, as well as director Peyton Reed who had previously helmed two made-for-television films for Walt Disney.

 Casting

 Prior to auditioning for the film, actors were expected to have a cheer prepared.
 To avoid the use of stunt doubles, Reed required all the actors to participate in a four-week cheerleading camp.
 Reed and Gabrielle Union met numerous times to discuss the best way to approach her character.
-"I think she was able to find what was cool about that character, in a way, I doubt other actresses could," Reed explained in an interview, "Whenever she's on the screen she has this charisma."
+"I think she was able to find what was cool about that character, in a way, I doubt other actresses could.
+Whenever she's on the screen she has this charisma," Reed said of Union.

 James Franco and Jason Schwartzman both auditioned for the role of Cliff Pantone.
-Kirsten Dunst originally turned down the role of Torrance Shipman as she wasn’t interested.
+Kirsten Dunst originally turned down the role of Torrance Shipman as she was not interested.
 Marley Shelton was the second choice for the role but she decided to star in the film Sugar & Spice instead.

 Filming

 While editing the film, Reed and editor Larry Bock watched cheerleading exploitation films from the 1970s.
 The movie clip shown to the cheer team during the 'types of dance inspiration' montage is from Sweet Charity.

 Most of the scenes in the film were shot in different locations and high schools in San Diego County, California, as well as San Diego State University.
-Local high school cheer squads were used as extras, Filming took place from 12 July 1999 - 10 September 1999.
+Local high school cheer squads were used as extras.

 Reception

 Box office

 Bring It On was released in North America on August 25, 2000.
-The film grossed $17,362,105 in 2,380 theaters during its opening weekend, ranking first at the North American box office, beating The Cell.
+The film grossed $17,362,105 in 2,380 theaters during its opening weekend, ranking first at the North American box office, beating The Cell and The Art of War.
 Although it experienced an 34% decline in gross earnings, the film held the top position for a second consecutive week.
 The film went on to gross $68,379,000 in North America and an additional $22,070,929 in other territories for a total gross of $90,449,929.